Windows Privilege Escalation: DnsAdmins to DomainAdmin

 On the Kali machine on the SMB Server, it can be observed that a connection was made from the Domain Controller.

-Here, at this stage, there are two specific tasks that the attacker needs to perform, to get the shell.
-First, the attacker needs to run a netcat listener on a new terminal on the same port that was mentioned while crafting the payload.
-Secondly, the DLL file was transferred but was not executed earlier.
-To make the DLL injected inside memory, we need to restart the DNS Service.
+At this stage, the attacker needs to perform two specific tasks to get the shell.
+First, the attacker must run a netcat listener on a new terminal using the same port mentioned while crafting the payload.
+Secondly, the attacker transfers the DLL file but does not execute it immediately.
+To inject the DLL into memory, the attacker restarts the DNS Service.

-As soon as the service was restarted, a new connection was made on the netcat listener.
-After running the whoami command, it can be confirmed that the session was generated was as Administrator and not as a Jeenali user.
-This also confirms that the DLL was executed as SYSTEM when the user is a member of the DnsAdmins group.
+As soon as the attacker restarts the service, the netcat listener establishes a new connection.
+After the attacker runs the whoami command, they can confirm that the session generated is as Administrator and not as the Jeenali user.
+This also confirms that the DLL executes as SYSTEM when the user is a member of the DnsAdmins group.

 Indicator of Compromise

-When the attack using this method is performed, there is an indicator that can help identify the incident.
-During the attach when we run the command dnscmd.exe, it creates an entry in the Registry of the Target Machine.
-The same can be checked to obtain the IP address from which the attack was mounted and the DLL file that was used for the compromise.
+Additionally, when the attacker performs this method, there is an indicator that can help identify the incident.
+During the attack, if the attacker runs the dnscmd.exe command.
+It creates an entry in the registry of the target machine.
+The defender can then check this registry entry to obtain the IP address from which the attacker launched the attack and the DLL file used for the compromise.

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\DNS\Parameters\ServerLevelPluginDll